Postgraduate course

 Compulsory module

-The Capstone Project is a mixed module that you can complete by either submitting a dissertation or a business consultancy project.
+During the Capstone Project you will develop your studies in an area of your choice, through negotiating and developing an in-depth research topic with an allocated supervisor.
 The aim of this module is to encourage you to select a route where you can demonstrate the understanding and knowledge gained from the course and how this can be applied in a practical or theoretical way in a particular setting or context.
+This will be in the form of individual study and tutor led lectures and workshops.
+You will select one of the following routes:

 Credits: 60